noseapp/noseapp/docs/index.rst

 Motivation
 ==========

 Why noseapp?
-What i can get from usage?
+What i can take from usage?

 Background Initialization